XPMUser/XPMUser.github.io/README.md

   Shiverchill Mountains now has the walking quests.

 - 1.22.1 | New Lamplight Town!
-Coming Soon!
-Doesn't boot up?!

   This version introduced a new tile-based Lamplight town, and a LOT of new menu designs added in.

+- 1.22.2 | New Lamplight Town!

+  This version introduced a new tile-based Lamplight town, and a LOT of new menu designs added in.

+- 1.22.4 | New Lamplight Town!

+  This version introduced a new tile-based Lamplight town, and a LOT of new menu designs added in.

 - 1.24.0 | Bounty Hunting Time!

   There's a problem going from Barnacle Cove to Lamplight Town without actually using the map.
 Bounties are also available as well.
   Pretty safe to say a LOT happened between 1.22.1, and this version.

 - 1.25.0 | Sidequests!

-Coming Soon!
+  This version introduced sidequests.
+You can collect Fireflies, Frozen Somethings and Ice Crystals.

+- 1.25.1 | Sidequests!

+  This version introduced sidequests.
+You can collect Fireflies, Frozen Somethings and Ice Crystals.

+- 1.25.2 | Sidequests!

   This version introduced sidequests.
 You can collect Fireflies, Frozen Somethings and Ice Crystals.

 - 1.25.3 | Big Hex now exists!
 Coming Soon!